Ultimate Chile Travel Guide 2022

 Chile Travel Guide: Chile Travel Tips

 Do spend time at Santiago.
 There is a lot to see and do.
 The city has just the right mix of modern and traditional.
-Explore the cafes and the restaurants, enjoy the sceneries, and visit the churches and cathedrals for some history lessons.
+Explore the cafes and the Eat and Drinks, enjoy the sceneries, and visit the churches and cathedrals for some history lessons.

 Do bring appropriate clothes for various activities.
 Prepare hiking clothes if you are planning to hike a volcano like the famous Ojos del Salado located near the Andes.
 Also bring a hat when exploring the desert.
 For those who want to go on a historic tours (visiting churches and museums), don’t forget to bring a conservative set of clothes.